Python

 $ ls -l /Library/Frameworks/Python.framework

 This command will list any the versions of Python installed with the official installer.
 If Python is not there, it was not installed with the official installer.
-If it's there, the official installer should have set the Mac PATH correctly and set symbolic links in /usr/local/bin to the Python executable.
-If it was not set up correctly, it's best to reinstall Python with Homebrew, Pyenv, or Rye (see update Python).
+If it is there, the official installer should have set the Mac PATH correctly, setting symbolic links in /usr/local/bin to the Python executable.
+If it was not set up correctly, it's best to reinstall Python with Homebrew, Pyenv, or UV (see update Python).

 Though it's the official Python website installer, most Python developers avoid using it because it clutters a Mac in ways that are difficult to manage.